oliverreekie/SavingCentre/README.md

 # SavingCentre
-iOS app to allow user to save for long term goals
+iOS app to allow users to save for long term goals